-From Alaska to Maine, Vancouver to Miami, as well as the Library of Congress, members of the Glen Ellyn Public Library received books from libraries throughout the U.S. and Canada thanks to Interlibrary Loan.
-At any given time, the library sees between 400 and 500 books brought in for members through Interlibrary Loan.
+From Alaska to Maine, Vancouver to Miami, as well as the Library of Congress, members of the Glen Ellyn Public Library receive books from libraries throughout the U.S. and Canada thanks to Interlibrary Loan.
+At any given time, between 400 and 500 books are in circulation for members through Interlibrary Loan.

 You will be notified by telephone or email when the item is available for you to pick up.
 Items not picked up within a specified time will be returned to their library.
-Most items are due in three weeks and can be renewed one time.
+The loan period for most items is three weeks and most items can be renewed once.

 The lending library will determine the charges for items damaged by the borrower, and if an item reaches 50 days overdue, the borrower will be charged the cost of the item and billing fee charges.